Skip to content

 When you come backThe next step stays visibleDue topics return later so you can pick up quickly.

-From lecture video to next study action
+From Panopto lecture video to next study action

-Open the player once.
+Open the Panopto player once.
 Synlecto gives you something to read, something to answer, and something to come back to later.

 Step 1

-Open the lecture video
+Open the Panopto lecture

 Step 2